Kraljiccar/User-Centric-Frontend-Development-Milestone-Project/README.md

 ## UX
 My goal in the design was to make it as easy as possible to access information on the site, while striving for a minimalist design.

+## Demo
+A live demo can be found [here](https://kraljiccar.github.io/User-Centric-Frontend-Development-Milestone-Project/).

 ## Technologies
 1. HTML